moirai-lang/moirai-kt/README.md

 })
 ```
 This code attempts to sneak past the total cost calculator by using higher-order functions.
 However, the compiler is smart enough to detect that this code will iterate 10,000 times, which is unacceptable.
 The computation is rejcted and the server returns an error.

-# Sub-Packages
-ShardScript consists of 4 Java packages as well as an acceptance test suite.

-## org.shardscript.semantics

-Abstract Syntax Tree (AST) and Semantic Analysis (SA) classes for the ShardScript programming language

-## org.shardscript.grammar

-The lexer and parser, implemented using the ANTLR domain-specific programming language/parser generator

-## org.shardscript.composition

-Compiler frontend, contains ANTLR parse tree visitors and import management

-## org.shardscript.eval

-Includes an AST visitor that can map an AST to a Value

-## org.shardscript.acceptance

-Full suite of acceptance tests for the ShardScript language

 # Etymology
 The word "shard" in ShardScript comes from Massively Multiplayer Online games in the 1990s.
 Sharding is a server programming technique that allows several players to inhabit the same location, fighting the same enemies and collecting the same resources, without seeing or interacting with each other.